bruceharrison1984/terraform-artillery/readme.md

+# terraform-artillery
+## Alternative to serverless-artillery

+### Hard Dependencies
+- Terraform ^0.9.4 on PATH
+  - Lower versions may work depending on your terraform templatees

+This project is very similar to serverless-artillery(which inspired me), just without the serverless deployment aspects.
+I liked serverless-artillery so much, the handler.js is the same one that they include in their project.
+That will no doubt change over time, but it suits my purpose perfectly for the time being.

+I created the project due to my distaste for serverless.
+Rather than introduce another AWS deployment tool in to my toolbox, I opted to use Terraform to deploy Artillery in to an AWS Lambda, and then run it remotely.

+## Features
-- Automatically deploy an AWS Lambda to each of the US regions
+- Simultaneously deploy an AWS Lambda to each of the US regions
-  - us-east-1
-  - us-east-2
-  - us-west-1
-  - us-west-2

-- Automatically run a scenario against all of the deployed lambdas
+- Run a scenario N times against all of the deployed lambdas
-- Clean up all lambdas once execution has finished
+- Clean up all lambdas once testing has finished

+## Usage
+### Deploy the Artillery lambdas:
+  - terraform-artillery deploy

+### Destroy the Artillery lambdas:
+  - terraform-artillery destroy

+### Invoke the Artillery lambdas:
+- terraform-artillery invoke --script scenarios/get-aws.amazon.com --iterations 10
+  - Invoke the lambdas with the given scenario, for X iterations
+  - The scenario will be run against all deployed lambdas

+### Package the files for lambda deployment (for testing)
-- Dependencies
+- terraform-artillery package

+### Display commandline help:
-  - Terraform ^0.9.4
+- terraform-artillery help
+- terraform-artillery destroy help
+- terraform-artillery deploy help
-  - Python ^2.7.1
+- etc...

+### Passing environmental variables
+- when using the -e/--env switches, variables must be entered with quotes around the values
+- Use slashes to escape these slashes so the command is interpreted correctly
+- Incorrectly following these rules will result in a deployment failure, likely with the message 'variable "env_vars" should be type map, got string'
-- Notes
+- Examples:
+  - terraform-artillery deploy --useast1 --env {foo=\\"bar\\"}
+  - terraform-artillery deploy --useast1 --env {foo=\\"bar\\",baz=\\"zap\\"}

+## ToDo
+- Scenarios should be run parallel
+  - Currently they run synchronously
-  - Lambdas deployed in a region cannot retrieve their source code from an S3 bucket in another region
+- Results should be placed in to an S3 bucket
-    - A lambda deployed in us-west-2 cannot retrieve its source code from a bucket in us-east-1
-    - This will throw a very strange error
-    - This means the source code must be uploaded to each lambda individually
-    - It seems like terraform does not do these uploads in parallel
-    - average 8 minutes to create all 4 lambdas
-    - destroy time less than one minute
-  - Count cannot be used on modules, so a unique section is required for each lambda
+- Enable Cloudwatch logging for deployed lambdas